dkalpakchi/Textinator/README.md

 ## Running Textinator in production
 We recommend using nginx-gunicorn-docker setup.
 A more extensive tutorial is on its way.

+`docker-compose --env-file .env.prod -f docker-compose.yml -f docker-compose.prod.yml up`

+Note that this command will build the Docker image only once and thus will copy the code only once.
+If you've some changes to the code and want to include them, you'll need to add a `--build` flag at the end of the command above.

+## Running Textinator in development mode
+`docker-compose --env-file .env.dev -f docker-compose.yml -f docker-compose.dev.yml up --build`

 ## Internationalization